CRRC ZEMU02: Mechanical System

 The bogies are supplied by CRRC ZELC, doors from German manufacturer Knorr-Bremse’s Austrian iFE door division and braking system also from the Knorr-Bremse brakes division.

 Electrical System

-The CRRC DDEMU2 is equipped with tPower series water & wind-cooled traction inverter from Zhuzhou CRRC Times Electric Co., Ltd. The system consumes 10% percent less energy compares to the Stadler KISS 3 family in similar size and market.
+The CRRC ZEMU02 is equipped with tPower series water & wind-cooled traction inverter from Zhuzhou CRRC Times Electric Co., Ltd. The system consumes 10% percent less energy compares to the Stadler KISS 3 family in similar size and market.

+It is equipped with two AC pantographs supplied by the German manufacturer Schunk Group, with the model WBL 32.05.
+It has a contact width of 1950mm, suitable for operating on AC lines in Germany, Austria, Czech Republic, Hungary and Slovakia.

 Interior

 Being equipped with both first and second class seating, the 6-car set is able to offer 536 seats, but with its maximum capacity, it can hold 1280 passengers.

 Each middle-car (12, 13, 14 and 15) has a self-service bistro section branded as WestCafé, equipped with Spanish Azkoyen vending machine and a Swiss-made coffee machine from Rex-Royal, as is typical among the Westbahn standard cabin.
 The carpet was supplied by Forbo Flooring Austria and was assembled in China.
 There are also wheel chair spaces and bicycle storage zone installed.

 Onboard Wi-Fi network is also selected to ensure a better passenger experience and access for ticket sales and seat reservation system for the staff.